-- 2.1.
+2.1.
 This document is only guidance.
 It provides information on what information might/would be acceptable for the Technical Services/ Approval Authorities and what level of information might be supplied.
 It is not intended to be exhaustive.
-The standards referenced are intended as examples, not mandatory.
-Nevertheless, a coherence-check (see section 6 "Link with ISO/SAE 21434:2021") has shown that especially the ISO/SAE 21434:2021 can be very supportive in implementing the requirements on the CSMS to the organizations along the supply chain.
-It should be noted that the clauses of ISO/SAE 21434:2021 referred to may change during later edition of the standard, but it is expected that the standard will still be relevant to those requirements.
-Depending on the vehicle type defined by the vehicle manufacturer and the practices and procedures they use alterative and/or equivalent information may be supplied. - 2.2.
+The standards (such as from the British Standard Institute (BSI), the International Electrotechnical Commission (IEC), the International Standard Organization (ISO), the Society of American Engineers (SAE),) referenced are intended as examples, not mandatory.
+Nevertheless, a coherence-check (see section 6 "Link with ISO/SAE 21434:2021") has shown that especially the ISO/SAE 21434:2021 can be very supportive in implementing the requirements on the Cyber Security Management System (CSMS) to the organizations along the supply chain.
+Depending on the vehicle type defined by the vehicle manufacturer and the practices and procedures they use alterative and/or equivalent information may be supplied.

+2.2.
 For all the requirements in the regulation, demonstration that they are met may be achieved via documentation/presentation and/or audit.
 The format of what documentation is supplied is open but should be agreed between the vehicle manufacturer and Technical Service/ Approval Authority prior to testing/audit.
 A demonstration may be provided through an overview, diagrams and experience.
 Argument that the requirements are met needs to be logical, understandable and convincing.
-Documents need not necessarily be large documents. - 2.3.
-The wording used in this document seeks to respect the ISO/IEC Directives, Part 2, Principles and rules for the structure and drafting of ISO and IEC documents (ISBN 978-92-67-10603-8) described in section 7 of the 8th edition 2018.
+Documents need not necessarily be large documents.

+2.3.
+The wording used in this document seeks to respect the ISO/IEC Directives, Part 2, Principles and rules for the structure and drafting of ISO and IEC documents (ISBN 978-92-67-10603-8) described in section 7 of the eighth edition 2018.